TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-users-cantcreate.md

 ## **Recommended steps**

 1. Ensure that you are authorized to create a new standard user.
-Only the Global Administrator or User Account Administrator role in Azure AD can create a new standard user.
-If you are not in one of these roles, ask an administrator create the new user for you or add you to one of these roles.<br>
+Only the Global administrator or User administrator role in Azure AD can create a new standard user.
+If you are not in one of these roles, ask an administrator to add you to one of these roles or to create the new user account for you.<br>
 2. Ensure that the user name is in a domain that is verified in your Azure AD.
-If you do not have any verified custom domain names in your Azure AD, you can add a with a user name in your initial domain name, which ends with *.onmicrosoft.com.<br>
+If you do not have any verified custom domain names in your Azure AD, you can use your Azure AD initial domain, which ends with *.onmicrosoft.com.<br>
 3. Ensure that the user name is in a domain that is not federated to Azure AD from your on-premises AD.
-Users cannot be added in the cloud with domain names that are federated with your Azure AD.<br>
+Users cannot be added in the cloud with domain names that are federated from on-premises.<br>
 4. Ensure that no other user or contact already has the user name that you want to assign to the new user.
 User names must be unique across Azure AD.<br>

 ### **Recommended tools**